FeatureBaseDB/featurebase-examples/bigdata-set/README.md

 ![sets](https://raw.githubusercontent.com/FeatureBaseDB/featurebase-examples/main/bigdata-set/static/setdraw2.png)

 Here is the probability table for different draw amounts.
-Notice that a 12 card draw may have up to 14 sets in it, although it is likely a 1 in 30 million chance.
+Notice that a 12 card draw may have up to 14 sets in it, although it is very unlikely to find one.

 ![sets](https://raw.githubusercontent.com/FeatureBaseDB/featurebase-examples/main/bigdata-set/static/prob_table.png)

 ## The Application
-This application
+This application will generate a variety of 12, 15, 18, 21, and 24 card draws of the game.
+Generation happens when you go to the dashboard page and that page will update as new draws are generated.

-Like this example, we are going to focus on intial draws only.
-We won't be pulling sets from the board or dealing new ones from the remainder of the deck.
-We'll simulate millions of draws from deals of 12, 15 and 18 cards each.
+The application doesn't allow pulling sets from the board or dealing new ones from the remainder of the deck, but we can simulate millions of draws and report on them very quickly using FeatureBase's functions.

 Here's what the dashboard of the application looks like: